 The types and level of medical care in the Caribbean varies as much as its islands.
-Travellers should consider their own state of health before they decide where to go because there is varying different levels of healthcare available on the islands.
+Travellers should consider their own state of health before they decide where to go because there is varying levels of healthcare available on the islands.

 Things you should look for when buying travel insurance for the Caribbean

-Travel Insurance for Caribbean Cruise
+Travel insurance for Caribbean cruises

-However, cruise lines’ protection plans aren’t usually travel insurance.
+Most cruise companies provide their own insurance.
+However, these protection plans aren’t usually travel insurance.
 They typically offer only a waiver for cancellation protection and trip interruption.
 In some cases, they may offer third-party post-departure benefits, but the limits are generally quite low.
-Specialised travel insurance on the other hand, can include a wide array of benefits that aren’t available if you take out the standard benefits from your cruise company.
+Specialised cruise travel insurance, on the other hand, can include a wide array of benefits that aren’t available if you take out the standard benefits from your cruise company,such as:

 - Generous emergency medical and emergency medical transportation benefits.
-International medical transportation can exceed $100,000 in some parts of the world, so a $25,000 limit won't go far.
+International medical transportation can exceed £1,000,000 in some parts of the world, so a £25,000 limit won't go far.

 - A broad range of covered reasons for trip cancellation/interruption.
 If you cancel for a reason that's not covered, cruise lines’ protection plans may give you cruise credits that are worth less than the amount of your trip.